QuaSi-Software/Documentation/docs/resie_description_components.md

 The COP of a heat pump, representing the efficiency in a current timestep, depends highly on the temperature of the source and the requested temperature of the heat demand.
 Generally speaking, the efficiency and thus the COP decreases with larger temperature differences between source and sink.

-Additionaly, the maximum thermal power of the heat pump is not constant for different operation temperatures.
+Additionally, the maximum thermal power of the heat pump is not constant for different operation temperatures.
 The available thermal power is decreasing with lower source temperature, an effect that mainly occurs in heat pumps with air as the source medium.
 The rated power given for a specific heat pump is only valid for a specified combination of sink and source temperature.
 The specification for the declaration of the rated power is described in DIN EN 14511[^DINEN14511].

 [^DINEN14511]: DIN EN 14511:2018 (2018): Air conditioner, liquid chilling packages and heat pumps for space heating and cooling and process chillers, with electrically driven compressors.
 DIN e.V., Beuth-Verlag, Berlin.